neptune-ai/neptune-contrib/docs/index.rst

 find yourself in any trouble drop an isse on `Git Issues`_, fire a feature request on `Git Feature Request`_ or ask us on the `Neptune community forum`_ or `Neptune Slack`_.

+You can join our slack by clicking on the `Neptune Slack Join`_.

 Contribute
 -----------------------

-We keep an updated list of open issues/feature ideas on github project page `Github project`_.
+We keep an updated list of open issues/feature ideas on github project page `Github projects`_.
 If you feel like taking a shot at one of those do go for it!
 In case of any trouble please talk to us on the `Neptune Slack`_.